Skip to main content

 • Game results you send

-• Messages you send (for audit/debugging) for up to 120 days.
+• Messages you send, for up to 120 days

 Can I delete my data?

 Data deletion features are planned for a future release.
-For now, if you need your data deleted, contact the service operator.
+For now, email [email protected] to request deletion.

 Why didn't the bot respond to my message?

-The bot only responds with text to commands (like /help) or errors.
-For successfully parsed games, we only send a read receipt to keep your chat clean.
+The bot only responds with text to commands (like help) or errors.
+For game results we recognize, we only mark the message as read to keep your chat clean.

 If your message was left unread, the bot didn't recognize it as a supported game format.
 Try: